Zunaeed-Imran/Typescript_Tutorial/README.md

 in this project we will practice basic typeScript.

 ## Some Problem i have facing Install TypeScript globally.
-- it problem only show in `ununtu`
+- it problem only show in `ubuntu`
 - in windows we can install globally `npm install -g typescript`
 - but in ubuntu he have to use `sudo npm install -g typescript` and use password.